acmeff/graphit/graphit/docs/sample-state.md

   graphs: {
     1: {
       id: 1,
-      title: 'All the gin joins',
+      title: 'Cat mentions by a/A cohort',
       owner: false
     }
   },
   tables: {
     3: {
       id: 3,
-      title: 'Beginning of a beautiful friendship',
+      title: 'a/A cohort data',
     }
   },
   users: {